cisco/mindmeld/source/userguide/dm.rst

 In such scenarios, the conversation is locked in a certain state, which could be frustrating to the user.
 In the next section, we will explore a more graceful alternative that will guide the user along a certain path but also handles the unexpected divergences and interruptions.

-Specifying a list of allowable intents
+Specifying a tuple of allowable intents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here is a variant of our multi-query-sequence case where the domain and intent do *not* remain the same: